 - Monash Section 56 site suitability map

-The Taskforce plans to lodge a DA with the ACT Environment, Planning and Sustainable Development Directorate (EPSDD) in April 2017 for the construction of up to 30 dwellings.
+The Taskforce plans to lodge a DA with the ACT Environment, Planning and Sustainable Development Directorate (EPSDD) for the construction of up to 30 dwellings.
 Preliminary studies indicate the site is suitable for development and additional geotechnical studies will be completed before the DA is lodged.

 If the DA is approved, construction is expected to start in the second half of 2017.